 This course is intended to provide the student with the fundamentals and technical knowledge needed for proper fire scene interpretations, including recognizing and conducting origin and cause, preservation of evidence and documentation, scene security, motives of the fire setter, and types of fire causes.
 Lecture three hours per week.
-Prerequisites: Completion of FIR 100 (Principles of Emergency Services), FIR 160 (Legal Aspects of the Fire Service), and FIR 240 (Building Construction for Fire Protection) or instructor approval.
+Corequisite: FIR 100.